-The small city of Mingun lies just 11 km from the west banks of Ayeyarwady river.
+The small city of Mingun lies just 11 km from the west banks of the Ayeyarwady River in Myanmar.
 Mostly popular for Mingun Pahtodawgyi, this pagoda would have been the largest in the world.
 However, the completion of this stupa stopped when an astrologer foresaw the death of the King as soon as it was completed.

 Nearby is the Mingun Bell, the largest ringing bell in the world.
 It weighs 90 tons, and it was supposed to be on the top of the Mingun stupa.
-After walking for a few minutes, you can see the Hisinbyume pagoda with a unique architecture.
+After walking for a few minutes, you can see the Hisinbyume Pagoda with its unique architecture.
 Named after a princess who passed away during childbirth, This white stupa is a must-see monument here.